lwturkjr/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz varients in python
+FizzBuzz varients in python.
-Just different ways to do FizzBuzz in python
+Just different ways to do FizzBuzz in python.